 Action Intent Outcome Measure of Success Due date Lead/Partners 7.
-Investigate opportur nities To reduce the impact of FDV on individuals and Increase in locally available FDV A number of quality June Lead to build on existing services in alignmer t communities in the services and services catering to a variety of needs are in 2024 DSS with the National Pla to: an Goldfields and provide local supports to help reduction in instances of FDV operation and meeting community demand Partners expand FDV service meet increased dem es to break the FDV cycle in the region , Service providers
+Investigate opportunities to build on existing To reduce the impact of FDV on individuals and Increase in locally available FDV A number of quality services catering to a June 2024 Lead services in alignment communities in the services and variety of needs are in 2021 DSS with the National Plan to: Goldfields and provide local supports to help reduction in instances of FDV operation and meeting community demand Partners expand FDV services to meet increased demand break the FDV cycle in the region oommanity domaina Service providers

-Action Intent Outcome Measure of Success Due date Lead/Partners provide local services for men provide intensive local supports for perpetrators of FDV address the need for safe accommodation options outside of CKB.
+Action Intent Outcome Measure of Success Due Lead/Partners date

+- provide local services for men - provide intensive local supports for perpetrators of FDV - address the need for safe accommodation options outside of CKB.